Asdrúbal Cabrera: Texas Rangers (2019)

-Second stint with the Washington Nationals
+Second stint with Washington Nationals (2019–2020)

 On August 6, 2019, Cabrera signed with the Washington Nationals.
-In 2019 with the Nationals he batted .323/.404/.565 in 124 at bats.
-Between Texas and Washington combined, in 2019 he batted .260/.342/.441 with 18 home runs and 91 RBIs in 447 at bats.
+He played in 38 games with Washington after the trade, and slashed .323/.404/.565 with six home runs and 40 RBI in just 124 at bats.
+Between Texas and Washington combined, he batted .260/.342/.441 with 18 home runs and 91 RBI in 447 at bats.
 The Nationals won the 2019 World Series, with Cabrera figuring on their roster at every stage of the postseason.
-He started at second base in the decisive Game 7 on October 30, 2019, at Minute Maid Park as the Nationals won the game 6-2, giving them their first championship in franchise history.
-He signed a new major league contract to stay with Washington for the 2020 season.
-Cabrera played 52 games for Washington in 2020, slashing .242/.305/.447 with 8 home runs and 31 RBI over 190 at-bats.
+He started at second base in the decisive Game 7 on October 30, 2019, at Minute Maid Park as the Nationals won the game 6–2, giving them their first championship in franchise history.
+In 12 playoff games, Cabrera hit .233 with 5 RBI.

+Cabrera signed a one-year contract to stay with Washington on January 8, 2020.
+Cabrera played 52 games for Washington in 2020, slashing .242/.305/.447 with eight home runs and 31 RBI over 190 at-bats.

-Arizona Diamondbacks
+Arizona Diamondbacks (2021)

-On February 21, 2021, Cabrera agreed to a one-year, $1.75M contract with the Arizona Diamondbacks.
-In 90 games for the Diamondbacks, Cabrera hit .244 with 7 home runs and 40 RBI's.
+On February 21, 2021, Cabrera agreed to a one-year, $1.75 million contract with the Arizona Diamondbacks.
+In 90 games for the Diamondbacks, Cabrera hit .244 with seven home runs and 40 RBI.

-Cincinnati Reds
+Cincinnati Reds (2021)

 On August 27, 2021, Cabrera was claimed off of waivers by the Cincinnati Reds.
+He finished 2-for-26 (.077) with two RBI in 20 games.
 He became a free agent following the 2021 season.

+Venezuelan Winter League

+On November 19, 2022, while playing for Caribes de Anzoátegui, Cabrera ignited a brawl in a game when he hit Carlos Castro in the head with a forearm while he was rounding first base during his third home run of the game.
+He received a 35-game suspension for his actions.

+Coaching career

+On May 7, 2025, Cabrera was announced as the new manager for the Caribes de Anzoátegui of the Venezuelan Professional Baseball League for the 2025–26 season, replacing Morgan Ensberg.
+On May 9, El Águila de Veracruz of the Mexican League fired manager Néstor Rojas, with Cabrera being rumored to be the new hire; however the signing never materialized, with Enrique Sánchez and Jesús Valdez being hired as the team's interim managers.

 Personal life

-Cabrera resides in Miami, Florida, with his wife, Lismar, and his son Meyer and daughter Ashley.
+Cabrera resides in Miami, Florida, with his wife Lismar, son Meyer, and daughter Ashley.
 He and his wife met in school in Venezuela and were married in 2007.

-In April 2019 Cabrera and his wife became American citizens.
+In April 2019, Cabrera and his wife became American citizens.